apollographql/apollo-workbench-vscode/README.md

 # Apollo Workbench for VS Code

-Workbench is a tool built by the Apollo Solutions Team to help design schemas using Apollo Federation and work with the composed results.
-This need was driven by working countless number of migrations from an existing GraphQL infrastructure (monolith or schema stitched) to an [Apollo Federated architecture](https://www.apollographql.com/docs/federation/).
+Workbench is a VS Code extension to help design schemas using [Apollo Federation](https://www.apollographql.com/docs/federation) and work with the composed results.
+This extension exposes the functionality of [`rover`](https://www.apollographql.com/docs/rover/) for GraphOS in a friendly VS Code way.

-Head over to the [docs](https://www.apollographql.com/docs/federation/v2/workbench/overview/) to learn how you can use this tool.
+***DISCLAIMER***: This project is project is maintained by Michael Watson because they use it in schema design discussions regularly.
+There are many other people that use this tool, but it has been blocked from supporting any new Federation features for some time now.
+This was due to Federation v1 and v2 eventually requiring different versions of `graphql` making it impossible to have the `npm` packages installed to make Workbench work.
+Many pieces have been moving in the background to where now Workbench uses `rover` for almost all of it's functionality and the federation specific `npm` packages have been removed (`@apollo/subgraph` is still present to mock schemas locally).
+If you are interested in helping contribute to this project, feel free to reach out in our [Discord server](https://discord.gg/graphos).

 ## Required Installations